-The third strand of literature is studies that examine the development of China's financial system and its role in economic growth.6 He and Wei (2022) identify three channels by which China's stock market supports its real economy: price information, liquidity from share pledging, and current account liberalization.
-Ma et al. (2021) analyze stock market performance and investment after the Shanghai Connect program begins.
+The third strand of literature is studies that examine the development of China's financial system and its role in economic growth.
+Ma, Rogers and Zhou (2021) analyze stock market performance and investment after the Shanghai Connect program begins.
 We complement this by showing significant improvements in ES performance from the Connect programs.
-Giannetti et al. (2015) find that hiring directors with foreign experience significantly improves firm performance because of their ability in corporate governance and exposure to foreign markets.
+Giannetti, Liao and Yu (2015) find that hiring directors with foreign experience significantly improves firm performance because of their ability in corporate governance and exposure to foreign markets.
 Relatedly, we find that HKF investors influence domestic firms' behaviors by reshaping their ES activities.
-Li et al. (2015) find that Chinese firms dual-listed in mainland China and Hong Kong improve corporate governance due to stricter listing rules, stronger investor protection, and foreign investors' information access.
+Li, Brockman and Zurbruegg (2015) find that Chinese firms dual-listed in mainland China and Hong Kong improve corporate governance due to stricter listing rules, stronger investor protection, and foreign investors' information access.
 Similarly, we find that firms strengthen their ES performance after exposure to HKF investors.
-Finally, northbound trading under the Connect program makes the stock market more informative (Chen et al., 2019; Lundblad et al., 2022; Bian et al., 2023; He et al., 2023b)).
+Finally, northbound trading under the Connect program makes the stock market more informative (Chen, Wang and Zhu, 2019; Lundblad, Shi, Zhang and Zhang, 2022; Bian, Chan, Han and Shi, 2023; He, Wang and Zhu, 2023b).
 Our findings show that the Connect firms increase their ES activities to overcome information asymmetry and signal trustworthiness to foreign investors.